 For $N=10$ we computed the eigenvalue collisions for 100 trials, in several cases.
 We report that we used the seed values $1000$ to $1099$ (for reproductibility).

 \begin{enumerate} \item Ginibre-to-Circle.
 For the complex Gaussian case, all 100 trials resulted in exactly $90$ collisions.
 At $m=5$, the grids missed 2 collisions for 4 out of the 100 seeds.
 All $100$ found $90$ collisions for $m=6,7,8,9,10$.
-We originally expected some randomness in the number of collisions and are surprised to find that this is not the case.
+We originally expected some randomness in the number of collisions and are surprised to find this not to be the case.

-Removing the trace or switching from complex Gaussian to bernoulli Ginibre matrices seems to have little effect on the collision count.
+Removing the trace or switching from complex Gaussian to Bernoulli Ginibre matrices seems to have little effect on the collision count.

-Out of the 100 (traceless) bernoulli trials, our algorithm did throw some fifteen seeds where it seemed that fewer collisions were occurring.
+Out of the 100 (traceless) Bernoulli trials, our algorithm did throw some fifteen seeds where it seemed that fewer collisions were occurring.
 After we investigated each of these cases, we noticed that they coincided exactly with the initial values of Ginibre matrices with repeated eigenvalues.
-We even got one case case with a triple eigenvalue and two cases with two pairs of repeated eigenvalues.
+We even got one case with a triple eigenvalue and two cases with two pairs of repeated eigenvalues.

-We did find some interesting different behaviors in these cases (see appendix B).
+We did find some interesting different behaviors for initial collisions (see Appendix~\ref{appendix:repeated-eigenvalues}).

-Repeated eigenvalues for traceless bernoulli Ginibre matrices quickly become unlikely at $N=15$ (no occurrence out of $100$).
+Repeated eigenvalues for traceless Bernoulli Ginibre matrices quickly become unlikely at slightly larger values of $N$.

 \item Ginibre-to-Circuit.
 Going from the circular law to the circuit curve results in more collisions.
 This time there is some variance on the results, as seen in the first histogram.